RasmusMeos/PHP-media-organizer/README.md

 - **FR7:** As a user, I want to delete media that I no longer need to keep my gallery clean and organized.
 - **FR8:** As a user, I want to rename media after it is uploaded, giving it a more meaningful name.
 - **FR9:** As a user, I want to view media files in fullscreen to better see the details.
-- **FR10:** As a user, I want to filter media by date, name, or type (e.g., images, videos) to quickly find what I’m looking for.
+- **FR10:** As a user, I want to filter or search media by date, name, or type (e.g., images, videos) to quickly find what I’m looking for.

 ### Favorites ###